Wendy-Nam/RenPy-ShootingGamePlugin-FPS/README.md

 ## ✨ How to Use

-1. Integration: To integrate the shooting game into your Ren'Py project, follow these steps:
+1. <b>Integration</b>: To integrate the shooting game into your Ren'Py project, follow these steps:

    1. Copy the entire `hunt` directory into your project's root directory (`game/`).